John Cafferty and the Beaver Brown Band: History

 Several personnel changes occurred over the next few years with Kenny Jo Silva departing in 1992 and Pat Lupo in 1994 to be replaced, respectively, by Jackie Santos, formerly of Tavares, and Dean Cassell.
 Bobby Cotoia had been forced to retire from the road during the 1990s due to illness, but remained an active member of the group in the studio.
 His on-stage replacement was Steve Burke who remains in the line-up.
 Cotoia died from liver disease on September 3, 2004, survived by a wife and two children.
 On many of the band's shows over the past decade, drummer Don "DC" Culp has filled the role when Santos is not available.

 In 2016, Rolling Stone ranked the fictional Eddie and the Cruisers at No. 18 in their list of 25 Greatest Movie Bands.

 John Cafferty & The Beaver Brown Band continue to tour.
 Their music has appeared on the soundtracks of several major motion pictures including There's Something About Mary (1998) and Dumb and Dumber To (2014).

 Original bassist Pat Lupo died on June 21, 2021, at the age of 66.

 In August 2021, the band were the headline performers at the Providence Performing Arts Center's first in-person event since the beginning of the COVID-19 pandemic the previous year, sharing the bill with Southside Johnny and the Asbury Jukes.

 In September 2022, the band celebrated its 50th anniversary with the release of a greatest hits album.

 On May 26, 2023, the band issued their first new single since 1989, entitled "Day in the Sun" from their as-of-yet unnamed forthcoming album which was initially scheduled to be released in 2023.
 On August 14, 2023, "Send a Little Message to You", the second single from the upcoming album, was released.
 On August 30, 2023, the band released "Blue Moonlight Drive", the third single from their forthcoming album.

-On April 10, 2025, Cafferty and his band released their first album in 37 years, Sound of Waves, a 13-song collection of original songs written by Cafferty.
-On August 20, 2025, long-time saxophonist Michael Antunes died of kidney failure at the age of 85, having just played his final show with the band 10 days earlier.
+In 2025, Cafferty and his band released Sound of Waves, a collection of 13 songs written by Cafferty.
+That year, their long-time saxophonist Michael Antunes died of kidney failure at the age of 85, having just played his final show with the band 10 days earlier.